jwrightazure/architecture-center/docs/reference-architectures/hybrid-networking/vpn.md

 Create an Azure VNet with an address space large enough for all of your required resources.
 Ensure that the VNet address space has sufficient room for growth if additional VMs are likely to be needed in the future.
 The address space of the VNet must not overlap with the on-premises network.
 For example, the diagram above uses the address space 10.20.0.0/16 for the VNet.

 Create a subnet named *GatewaySubnet*, with an address range of /27.
 This subnet is required by the virtual network gateway.
 Allocating 32 addresses to this subnet will help to prevent reaching gateway size limitations in the future.
-Also, avoid placing this subnet in the middle of the address space.
 A good practice is to set the address space for the gateway subnet at the upper end of the VNet address space.
 The example shown in the diagram uses 10.20.255.224/27.
-Here is a quick procedure to calculate the [CIDR]:

-1. Set the variable bits in the address space of the VNet to 1, up to the bits being used by the gateway subnet, then set the remaining bits to 0.
-2. Convert the resulting bits to decimal and express it as an address space with the prefix length set to the size of the gateway subnet.

-For example, for a VNet with an IP address range of 10.20.0.0/16, applying step #1 above becomes 10.20.0b11111111.0b11100000.
-Converting that to decimal and expressing it as an address space yields 10.20.255.224/27.

 > [!WARNING]
 > Do not deploy any VMs to the gateway subnet.
 Also, do not assign an NSG to this subnet, as it will cause the gateway to stop functioning.